Important Considerations to Make When Transitioning From High School to College

 A lot of great schools, like Waterford High School, for example, offer college counselling to assist you in figuring out what you want to study after high school.
 If your school doesn’t offer a programme like this, there are plenty of external and private companies that can help make sure you make the right decision for your undergraduate years.
 Some will even help you out with college placement and applications to help you in getting into the perfect school for your own needs.

-If after counselling you’re still not 100% sure about what you see yourself doing, talk to your parents, guardians and educators about taking a gap year to figure out where your passions lie.
-You may feel like you would be falling behind your classmates and peers, but taking a year off to discover your talents and goals in life is a far better use of your time than failing or dropping out at undergraduate level because you’re unhappy, struggling or have changed your mind.
+If after counselling you’re not 100% sure what you see yourself doing, talk to your parents, guardians, and educators about taking a gap year to figure out where your passions lie.
+If you play a sport or are looking at pursuing it at a higher level, it’s even more important to be sure of your decision.
+Athletic college placement services can help you understand what your best route is and offer you support if you’re choosing a more athletic path.
+You may feel like you would be falling behind your classmates and peers, but taking a year off to discover your talents and goals in life is a far better use of your time than failing or dropping out at the undergraduate level because you’re unhappy, struggling, or have changed your mind.

 Location